paul-xiao/botw-tiles-map/README.md

 check [Image-Tiling-Tool](https://github.com/paul-xiao/Image-Tiling-Tool)
 ## how to start

-run this project on an static server
+run this project on any static server